Welcome to Queen Elizabeth National Park

 Boat Cruise Kazinga Channel

 A boat cruise is another dramatic safari activity that you shouldn’t miss out while on safari to Queen Elizabeth National Park.
-A launch cruise in Queen Elizabeth National Park takes you through the Kazinga channel where you will spot out most of the hippos, crocodiles, water birds (pelicans, flamingoes, fish eagles) and many other aquatic species.
-The Kazinga channel also links Lake George to Lake Edward where most of the incredible wildlife species can be spotted.
-Launch cruise is always conducted twice a day at the park one in the morning and the other in the afternoon.
+A launch cruise in Queen Elizabeth National Park takes you through the Kazinga channel, where you will spot most of the hippos, crocodiles, water birds (pelicans, flamingoes, fish eagles), and many other aquatic species.
+The Kazinga channel also links Lake George to Lake Edward, where most of the incredible wildlife species can be spotted.
+The launch cruise is conducted twice a day at the park, once in the morning and once in the afternoon.

 • Birding safaris

-With over 620 bird species, Queen Elizabeth National Park is incredibly one of Uganda’s birders paradises.
+With over 620 bird species, Queen Elizabeth National Park is one of Uganda’s birders’ paradises.
 The park is designated as an Important Birding Area.
-It features several habitats all of which have distinct bird species that are worth spotting while on birding safaris in Uganda.
-The best birding areas at this park include the swamps, Lakes and many other stunning habitats.
+It features several habitats, each with distinct bird species worth spotting on birding safaris in Uganda.
+The best birding areas at this park include the swamps, lakes, and many other stunning habitats.

 • Nature walks

-For nature lovers, nature walk through Queen Elizabeth National Park allows you to explore its remarkable savanna grassland and forest wildlife species while on foot.
-You will be rewarded with spectacular views of the park’s birds, primates and many more while on well maintained trails.
-These trails also take you through the forests adjacent Lake Nyamusingire.
-Whereas wildlife views aren’t predictable in the course of the day, visitors can easily be amazed by the park’s bat cave that features the bat hungry python and copper rich blue lake.
+For nature lovers, a nature walk through Queen Elizabeth National Park allows you to explore its remarkable savanna grasslands and forest wildlife on foot.
+You will be rewarded with spectacular views of the park’s birds, primates, and many more while on well-maintained trails.
+These trails also take you through the forests adjacent to Lake Nyamusingire.
+Whereas wildlife views aren’t predictable in the course of the day, visitors can easily be amazed by the park’s bat cave that features the bat hungry python and copper-rich blue lake.

-For primate lovers, Queen Elizabeth National Park also features among the very primate destinations that offer trekkers opportunity to track chimpanzee that Uganda boasts of.
-There are habituated chimpanzees within the Kyambura gorge and the chimpanzee adventure at this gorge is also conducted in the morning and in the afternoon.
+For primate lovers, Queen Elizabeth National Park also ranks among the very best primate destinations, offering trekkers the opportunity to track the chimpanzees for which Uganda is known.
+There are habituated chimpanzees in the Kyambura Gorge, and the chimpanzee adventure there is conducted in the morning and in the afternoon.

 Where to stay in Queen Elizabeth National Park?

-There are many accommodation facilities that you can choose to spend a night while enjoying your safaris at the park.
-The Mweya Peninsula and northern circuit comprises of Mweya Safari Lodge, Hippo Hill Camp, Queen Elizabeth Bush Camp, Simba Safari Camp, Mweya Hostel, Rwenzori Salaam Lodge, Katara Lodge, Buffalo Resort, Park View safari Lodge, Twin lake Lodge, Ihamba safari lodge, Enganzi Lodge and others.
+There are many accommodation facilities that you can choose to spend a night while enjoying your safaris in the park.
+The Mweya Peninsula and northern circuit comprises Mweya Safari Lodge, Hippo Hill Camp, Buffalo Safari Lodge, Queen Elizabeth Bush Camp, Simba Safari Camp, Mweya Hostel, Katara Lodge, Twin Lake Lodge, Ihamba Safari Lodge, Enganzi Lodge, and others.

-Around the Ishasha area, the notable lodges include the Ishasha Wilderness Camp, Ishasha Ntungwe River Camp, Savanna Resort Hotel, Enjojo Lodge, Ishasha Campsite and Simba Miti Camp.
-Maramangambo Forest and Kyambura gorge consists of lodges like the Katara Lodge, Jacana Safari Lodge, Mazike lodge, Abbey Guesthouse, Maramangambo Campsite, King fisher Kicwamba Lodge and many others.
+In the Ishasha area, notable lodges include Ishasha Wilderness Camp, Ishasha Ntungwe River Camp, Savanna Resort Hotel, Enjojo Lodge, Ishasha Campsite, and Enjojo Game Lodge.
+Maramangambo Forest and Kyambura Gorge have lodges such as Katara Lodge, Jacana Safari Lodge, Mazike Lodge, Abbey Guesthouse, Maramangambo Campsite, King Fisher Kicwamba Lodge, and many others.

-In conclusion, Queen Elizabeth National Park isn’t only known for its game drives and launch cruise but also for its numerous safari activities and attractions that reward visitors with the unforgettable experiences.
+In conclusion, Queen Elizabeth National Park isn’t only known for its game drives and launch cruises, but also for its numerous safari activities and attractions that offer unforgettable experiences.